Land of Confusion

-"Land of Confusion" is a song by the English rock band Genesis from their 1986 album Invisible Touch.
+"Land of Confusion" is a song by the English rock band Genesis from their thirteenth studio album, Invisible Touch (1986).
 The music was written by the band, while the lyrics were written by guitarist Mike Rutherford.
-The song was the third track on the album and was the third track released as a single, reaching No. 14 in the UK in December 1986 and No. 4 in the U.S in January 1987.
+The song was the third track on the album and the third track released as a single, reaching No. 14 in the UK in December 1986 and No. 4 in the US in January 1987.
 It also reached the top 10 in several other countries including Canada, Ireland, West Germany and the Netherlands.
-The song's video featured puppets from the 1980s UK sketch show Spitting Image.
+The song's video features puppets from the 1980s UK sketch show Spitting Image.

-Reception
+Critical reception

 Billboard said it has an "anxious beat" and a "tentatively hopeful lyric."
-Cash Box called it a "biting and aggressive cut" highlighted by "a tough electronic rhythm and Phil Collins’ searching vocal."
+Cashbox called it a "biting and aggressive cut" highlighted by "a tough electronic rhythm and Phil Collins' searching vocal."

 Music video

 The song is widely remembered for its music video, which had heavy airplay on MTV.
 The video features caricature puppets by the British television show Spitting Image.
 After Phil Collins saw a caricatured version of himself on the show, he commissioned the show's creators, Peter Fluck and Roger Law, to create puppets of the entire band, as well as all the characters in the video.

-The video opens with a caricatured Ronald Reagan (voiced by Chris Barrie), Nancy Reagan, and a monkey (a reference to the 1951 movie Bedtime for Bonzo which starred Reagan), going to bed at 4:30 PM.
+The video opens with a caricatured Ronald Reagan (voiced by Chris Barrie), Nancy Reagan, and a chimpanzee (a reference to the 1951 movie Bedtime for Bonzo which starred Reagan), going to bed at 4:30 PM.
 Nancy is absorbed in reading His Way, Kitty Kelley's unauthorised biography of Frank Sinatra.
-Reagan, holding a teddy bear, kisses the monkey goodnight, falls asleep and begins to have a nightmare, which sets the premise for the entire video.
-The video intermittently features a line of feet in combat boots marching through a swamp past the heads of Cold War-era political figures including Jimmy Carter, Margaret Thatcher, Leonid Brezhnev, and Henry Kissinger.
+Reagan, holding a teddy bear, kisses the chimp goodnight, falls asleep and begins to have a nightmare, which sets the premise for the entire video.
+The video intermittently features a line of feet in combat boots marching through a swamp past the heads of Cold War-era political figures including François Mitterrand, Margaret Thatcher, Ferdinand Marcos, and Henry Kissinger.

 Caricatured versions of the band members are shown playing instruments on stage during a concert: Tony Banks on an array of synthesizers (as well as a cash register full of cookies), Mike Rutherford on a four-necked guitar, and two Phil Collins puppets: one on the drums, and one singing.